 Under an Assignment of Benefits (AOB) contract, unsuspecting homeowners are being duped into signing away all their insurance policy rights to a third-party repair or renovation contractor.
 When the contractor submits their often inflated claim to the insurance company and the insurer refuses to pay it – the contractor sues, aided by lawyers able to game Florida’s one-way attorney fees and bad faith laws to collect all their attorney fees.

-Lisa Miller & Associates is telling the story of AOB abuse through the policyholders, making sure legislators listen, calling out the bad actors, educating consumers and the news media, and helping insurance companies develop managed repair programs to help their policyholders find the most competent contractors who guarantee their work and don’t file bogus claims.
+Lisa Miller & Associates has been telling the story of AOB abuse through the policyholders, making sure legislators listen, calling out the bad actors, educating consumers and the news media, and helping insurance companies develop managed repair programs to help their policyholders find the most competent contractors who guarantee their work and don’t file bogus claims.
 And as always, we’re keeping our clients updated by the minute on any developments.
 Please check out our efforts and resources below.

 At Lisa Miller & Associates, we have a passion for policy and client success.
 Put Our Passion to Work for You – Give Us a Call Today!

 Learn how new tools and analytics are revealing hidden costs and changing the approach to solving Florida’s AOB abuse in 2018 and beyond.

 Listen to a desperate conversation between husband and wife homeowners and their insurance company before the 2019 reform took effect :

 Lisa Miller hosts The Florida Insurance Roundup podcast, regularly featuring the latest developments in insurance defense and helping consumers by raising awareness of AOB abuse so they don’t fall prey to the litigation explosion.